commitsovercoffee/markup-mansion/src/routes/writings/zed.md

 ## Closing

-For now, I’m sticking with it.
+For now, I’m sticking with Zed.
 If it keeps serving me well, it might just become my new default.
 In the end, it’s just an editor.
 But when it works this well, you kinda want to talk about it.

-P.S I still use neovim here and there for quick edits :)
+And if you're wondering... yes, I ofcourse use vim motions with Zed :)